JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Support using libbfd for symbol lookup and line numbers (gcc/clang).
 * Support using gdb if available to add further detail to the crashlog (Unix).
 * Demangle C++ symbols (Unix).
-* Handle segfaults which occur within the crashlog handler (Unix).
+* Attempt to handle segfaults which occur within the crashlog handler (Unix).

 #### Assertions